cal-cs184-student/webpage-just-add-more-squares/proj4/index.md

 ---
 ## Overview

+In this project, we represented a cloth using a mass-spring system.

+We began by placing point masses at evenly spaced intervals and connecting them with springs to represent structural, shearing, and bending constraints.
+Then we added physics simulation logic using Verlet integration, a fairly simple explicit integrator, simulating the forces on each mass from the springs and limiting their displacement at each timestep so as to prevent our cloth moving too quickly and becoming unrealistic.
+We also implemented collision handling with other objects using similar logic to raytracing, where we find the intersection points between primitives, and use that to determine if a collision has occurred.

+From here, we implemented self-collisions by using spatial hashing to determine if close points were colliding with one another, because naively checking pairs of point masses to see if they had collided was too slow.
+Finally, we added shaders to the cloth to make it look more realistic, and emulated a wind force to make the cloth move more naturally.

 ## Part 1: Masses and Springs
 <!-- Take some screenshots of scene/pinned2.json from a viewing angle where you can clearly see the cloth wireframe to show the structure of your point masses and springs.  -->